 Jimmy worked with us since elementary school through the college admission process, ultimately enrolling at Princeton University.
 In fact, he was one of the earliest students at Everest Education, enrolling in our math classes when he was still in elementary school in Saigon.
 Later his family moved abroad to Bangkok and then Dubai due to work, but we stayed connected, and he enrolled in one-on-one tutoring online.
 For high school, Jimmy studied at a boarding school outside of Boston, and during this time, we worked with him in College Compass.

 Personally, I’m so proud to see his development, particularly through high school.
-At Everest, we pride ourselves in looking at each student individually and guiding him to find an authentic path.
+At Everest, we pride ourselves on looking at each student individually and guiding him to find an authentic path.
 Jimmy had a great interest in the violin and played in the orchestra.
 But along the way, he discovered a passion for engineering, and specifically aerospace.
 He found himself first tinkering with drones, and then building and programming his own, each getting more and more advanced.
 One of my fondest memories was visiting NASA’s JPL (Jet Propulsion Laboratory) in Pasadena with him, his mom, and my 3rd-grade son.
-We were able to see the Mars Perseverance Rover as it was being prepared for launch, and that was an inspiring experience for my son and I believe for Jimmy as well.
+We were able to see the Mars Perseverance Rover as it was being prepared for launch, and that was an inspiring experience for my son, and, I believe, for Jimmy as well.

 – Tony Ngo